 As a school, we aim for ALL children to become readers by age 6.
-We do this through regular phonics teaching and "Book Talk" in every year group, every day.
+We do this through regular phonics teaching and using a text spine for the wider reading curriculum.
 Once a child can read – they can learn anything – what a gift!
 Find out more below.

 Children are first of all encouraged to read using systematic synthetic phonics.
 Children in Reception, Year 1 and Year 2 have the opportunity for phonics teaching every day.
 These sessions develop the child's ability to tackle unknown words within a text by blending the phonemes (sounds) within the word.
 These phonic skills also enable a child to work out the phonemes they will need to use when they are writing words.
 We use a scheme called Read, Write Inc to teach phonics at Pattishall.
 There is more to reading than just phonics, so once children know all their phonic sounds, they will have daily opportunities to hone their wider reading skills through Book Talk.
 Keep reading for more information.

 The Read Write Inc. Phonics approach teaches children to read sets of sounds and then blend them to read words.
 The sounds are taught in three sets, in order of difficulty.

 Teachers will introduce your child to a toy frog called Fred once he or she is ready to start reading words.
 Fred can only say the sounds in a word and needs your child to help him read the word.
 Fred will say the sounds and children will work out the word.
 For example, Fred will say the sounds c–a–t, and children will say the word cat.
 This is Fred Talk: sounding out the word.